fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-The fire will make people run towards the place of Judgement
+The fire will make people run towards the place of Judgement.

 </details><details><summary>